paulsinclair51/briteTest/docs/LiteTest_Runner_Reference.md

 **Negative exit codes for Runner termination**: `LT_CLOSE_ERROR`.

-The macro writes the totals, pre-defined explanatory notes, `notes`, notes from the temporary notes file to the test report file, and then closes the test report.
+The macro writes the totals, pre-defined explanatory notes, `notes`, notes from the temporary notes file, and final summay line to the test report file, and then closes the test report.

 ### 9.7. `LT_EXIT;`